aiforged/docs/services/aiforged-classification.md

 6. **Step 2** Classes, to add a Class View [Document Categories]() \(Click next to save categories\)
 7. **Step 3** Training
    * 1. ![](../assets/35.png) Click “Upload Training Documents” in the Action Bar
-     2. Select the Document Category you want to upload documents to
+     2. Select the Document Category you want to upload documents to **The demos training files can be found at the following link:** [**Click here**](https://docs.aiforged.com/DemoDocuments/AIFORGED Classification  Training.zip)
      3. Upload Documents for each category you want to train
      4. Click Train Service once all documents have been uploaded
      5. A log Window will open displaying the current logs for the Training Document